cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 -----

 You have probably noticed that some of the metrics look odd, and many of the positions have coverage zero.
-This is because our data comes from a subregion of chr3, but we haven't specified this when running qualimap.
+This is because our data comes from a subregion of chromosome 3, but we haven't specified this when running qualimap.
-Let's first create a file with the b38 region coordinates.
+Let's first create a file ("region") with the b38 region coordinates.
 ```
-echo "chr3	195428934	197230596" > region
+echo -e "chr3\t195428934\t197230596" > region.bed
 ```

 And then let's re-run qualimap specifying the region.
 ```
+qualimap bamqc \
+	-bam ~/Documents/SRS_bwa_bam_files/ERR2304566_3q29_1M_final.bam \
+	-gff region.bed \
-qualimap bamqc -bam ~/Documents/SRS_bwa_bam_files/ERR2304566_3q29_1M_final.bam -gff region -outdir ERR2304566_region
+	-outdir ERR2304566_region
 ```